 As content progresses, it will be incorporated into the design templates.
-We will then move into the amends or proofing stage, which will follow the agreed project schedule.
+We will then move into the amends or proofing stage, which will follow a project schedule agreed as part of the project management process.
 Data and text amends can either be handled by us or the client, depending on whether the client wants to use an online editing tool, such as CtrlPrint.
 In any event the following outcomes will apply.

 The final proof turn-around can be in the form of a physical book proof if preferred.
 We recommend this, as it gives you the opportunity to calmly read through the full report as it will look when printed, prior to sign off for print.

-Part of our quality assurance is to include a complete proof-read by an independent proof-reader prior to sign off for print.
+Part of our quality assurance is to include a complete proof-read by an independent proof-reader prior to sign off of project work for print.

-Outcome of proofreading phase: working to the client’s editorial style guide (which we can help you prepare if you don’t have a set) the reader will mark up comments either on a physical copy or using stickies on PDF.
+Working to the client’s editorial style guide (which we can help you prepare if you don’t have a set) the reader’s task will be to mark-up comments either on a physical copy or using stickies on a PDF.

 We will go through the comments and will agree with the client in advance any comments that require approval (eg anything beyond grammatical amends that may change sentence structure, sense etc) prior to taking in all changes directly into our design file.

-From our artwork, the Printer will prepare their own set of proofs which they will provide to us (and can be shared with you if you would like to see and approve them) either as a set of physical proofs or PDF proof.
-This is the last check through before giving the Printer the ‘Ok’ to print the agreed number of copies of the report.
+From our artwork, the printer will prepare their own set of proofs which they will provide to us (and can be shared with you if you would like to see and approve them) either as a set of physical proofs or PDF proof.
+This is the last project management check before giving the printer the ‘Ok’ to print the agreed number of copies of the report.

-We will factor into the project schedule a production planning stage, which will involve our Production director to confirm the print specifications, print run and mailing requirements for the report.
+We will factor into the project schedule a production planning stage, which will task our Production Director to confirm the print specifications, print run and mailing requirements for the report.

-We adhere strictly to GDPR guidelines which means we don’t handle any mailing data directly.
+We adhere strictly to GDPR guidelines which means that our project team don’t handle any mailing data directly.
 A typical process for print and mailing is: